NCAR/python-tutorial/_sources/tutorials/yourfirst.rst.txt

              wind speeds between 3 mph and 60 mph.

           Parameters:
-             t: The temperature in units of F
+             t: The temperature in units of F (float)
-             v: The wind speed in units of mph
+             v: The wind speed in units of mph (float)
           """

           a = 35.74